inasafe/inasafe/docs/source/developer-docs/writing_impact_functions.rst

 ----------------------------------------

 In many cases, there is a need to tag the exposure layer with values from the hazard layer in order to calculate the impact.
 Typical examples include interpolation from gridded hazard data to point data (interpolation), from polygon hazard data to point data or, indeed, from polygon data to gridded population data.
-InaSAFE provides one general mechanism for this purpose called ``assign_hazard_values_to_exposure_data''and it is typically called in the beginning of the impact function to generate an intermediate layer that has all information about both hazard and exposure.
+InaSAFE provides one general mechanism for this purpose called ``assign_hazard_values_to_exposure_data`` and it is typically called in the beginning of the impact function to generate an intermediate layer that has all information about both hazard and exposure.
 A call looks like:

 ::